marcuswestin/store.js/README.md

 So far tested in

+ - Tested in Firefox 2.0
+ - Tested in Firefox 3.0
- - Tested Firefox 3.6
+ - Tested in Firefox 3.6
  - Tested in Chrome 5
+ - Tested in Safari 4
  - Tested in Safari 5
+ - Tested in IE6
  - Tested in IE7
+ - Tested in IE8

 TODO
 ----
-I wrote store.js in the past hour looking at https://developer.mozilla.org/en/dom/store and http://msdn.microsoft.com/en-us/library/ms531424.aspx.
-I haven't tested it yet though.

  - I believe underlying APIs can throw under certain conditions.
 Where do we need try/catch?
- - Test in IE6
- - Test in IE8
- - Test in Firefox 2.0
- - Test in Firefox 3.0
+ - Fix for Firefox 1.0 (borken)
+ - Fix for Opera 10 (borken)
  - Test in Firefox 3.5
  - Test in Safari 2
  - Test in Safari 3
- - Test in Safari 4
  - Test in Chrome 4
  - Test in Opera 9
- - Test in Opera 10